Save yourself some time - Click the button above, complete the form and it will be forwarded to all establishments that meet your criteria.

 Situated in the plains of the Camdeboo just north of the Klein Winterhoek mountains lie the small Karoo towns of Jansenville and Klipplaat.
-Together with the hamlet of Waterford, these combine to form the Ikwezi Municipal Area.
+Together with the hamlet of Waterford, these form part of the Dr Beyers Naudé Municipal Area.

 Jansenville lies in the heart of the Noorsveld with its distinctive spiky plants while Klipplaat lies in an area of typical Karoo vegetation.
 Angora goats thrive in these conditions and Jansenville has for long been the heart of South Africa's mohair production.